elyeandre/Astra/README.md

 [![Static Badge](https://img.shields.io/badge/Join-The_Discord-blue?style=flat&logo=discord&color=blue)](https://discord.com/invite/6PMjUx8x3b)
 [![Static Badge](https://img.shields.io/badge/Read_The_Docs-blue?style=flat&logo=docsdotrs&color=%23000000)](https://astra.arkforge.net/docs/latest)

 Experimentational web framework for Lua 5.1 running on Axum for potential use at ArkForge.
-The goal is to get as much performance as possible and write web server logic in lua instead for faster iteration and no-build requirements.
+The goal is to get as much performance as possible and write web server logic in lua instead for faster iteration, fault-tolerance and no-build requirements.

+> [!Note]
-The performance has not been thoroughly tested, but it should be expected to be close to Rust as this is a thin wrapper.
-Serialization takes up most of the performance overhead and is very much a bottleneck.
+> The performance has not been thoroughly tested, but it should be expected to be close to Rust as this is a thin wrapper.
+However the fault-tolerance can be ensured through [error handling policies](https://github.com/ArkForgeLabs/Astra/blob/main/src/main.rs#L1-L2) set within the codebase.

 ## Example